betobarela/Elections-2022-DL/README.md

 Note that the mean absolute error of the ML models we constructed in scikit-learn is already beat.

-This project is a work in progress and I still update it as time allows.
+This project is a work in progress and I update it as time allows.